NOMAD Grill & Smoker

 How long does NOMAD Fire™️ last?

-Our charcoal is superdense and takes at least 30 minutes to fully ignite in a chimney starter before it's ready to add to the cookbox.
-However, it's well worth the wait as it burns for 3-4 hours once it's cherry red at the core and ashed or gray all over on the surface.
+Our charcoal is super dense and takes at least 30 minutes to fully ignite in a chimney starter before it's ready to add to the cookbox.
+However, it's well worth the wait as it burns for 3-5 hours once it's cherry red at the core and ashed over on the surface.

 What is the best way to light NOMAD Fire™️?

 When using our NOMAD Fire charcoal, the trick is time (30 minutes) plus using a chimney starter to get your coal fully ignited before adding them to your cookbox.

 Load your briquettes into the chimney starter so that they're standing up vertically

 Use 2-3 NOMAD Tumbleweed—All-Natural Fire Starters to aid in ignition.

 Let your coals catch for at least 30 minutes before placing them in the base of your cookbox.